Awards and decorations of the Civil Air Patrol: Paul E. Garber Award

 The Paul E. Garber Award is presented to Civil Air Patrol senior members who complete the level IV requirements of the Senior Member Professional Development Program.
 Like the Gill Robb Wilson Award, this is issued directly from CAP National Headquarters.
 The award is named after Paul Garber who served in both World War I and World War II before becoming the first curator of the National Air and Space Museum.
 The Paul E. Garber Award is a prerequisite for any senior member to be considered for duty a performance promotion to the grade of major in CAP.
-This level of training concentrates on members desiring to become leaders within the CAP.
+This level of training concentrates on members desiring to become leaders within CAP.
 Every wing commander and region commander—and those members being groomed to replace them—is encouraged to complete the level IV training and earn the Paul E. Garber Award.
 Like the Gill Robb Wilson Award, there is no full-sized medal for this award.
 It consists of a ribbon and a certificate.
 Members who complete Squadron Officer School, Air Command and Staff College, or Air War College are authorized to wear a bronze, silver, or gold star (respectively) on the award ribbon.
 If multiple stars would be authorized and the member has received the Gill Robb Wilson award, the highest star is placed on the Gill Rob Wilson ribbon, and the second highest on the Paul E. Garber ribbon.
 A miniature medal is available for members to wear on their mess dress uniforms.

 Grover Loening Aerospace Award

 The Grover Loening Aerospace Award is presented to senior members who successfully complete the third level of the professional development program.
 The award is issued directly from CAP National Headquarters in the form of a certificate.
 There is also a ribbon and a miniature medal available for members to purchase for wear on their uniforms.
 The award is named for aerospace manufacturer Grover Cleveland Loening.
 This portion of the professional development program was designed for senior members serving as squadron, group, or wing commanders and for CAP staff officers.
-In order to qualify for this award, members must complete their level II training, have one year of experience in a command or staff position, attain a senior rating in any CAP specialty track, and attend two wing, region, or national conferences.
+In order to qualify for this award, members must complete their level III training, have one year of experience in a command or staff position, attain a senior rating in any CAP specialty track, and attend two wing, region, or national conferences.
 The Loening Award is a prerequisite for consideration for duty performance promotion to the grade of captain in CAP.